Lalise-e/osu-map-finder/README.md

 6. Visit `http://localhost:16777/test/seed` to seed the database.

-7. Run `npm run dev` from `/back-end` and `/front-end` (you'll need to terminals for this) and go to `http://localhost:3000` and you should now see data load in from the database into the web app.
+7. Run `npm run dev` from `/back-end` and `/front-end` (you'll need two terminals for this) and go to `http://localhost:3000` and you should now see data load in from the database into the web app.

 ## Documentation